octocloudlabs/supercharge-docs/docs/walt/lab-7.md

 >Note: URLs are case-sensitive on this codespace.

 1. In the browser, switch to the tab showing the live server preview
-1. Change the URL to `app.github.dev/GyroDodge/index.html`
+1. Change the URL `/textparticles-index.html` to `/textparticles-index.html`
-1. This is a browser based game, you should be able to hear the game music and effects.
+1. This is a browser based game, and you should be able to hear the game music and effects.

-When you done playing the game, check out the code in the `/workspaces/supercharge-canvas-fun/GyroDodge/js` folder.
+When you are done playing the game, check out the code in the `/workspaces/supercharge-canvas-fun/GyroDodge/js` folder.

 [Go to next lab ](/walt/lab-8.html)